Dabomstew/pokemon-routetwo/README.md

-RouteTwo v1.00 beta, by Dabomstew, derived from RouteTwo by HRoll
+RouteTwo v1.00 beta, by Dabomstew, derived from RouteOne by HRoll

 RouteOne is available from: https://github.com/HRoll/poke-router